Relocation Guide

 Investment and Economic Outlook

 Until the end of 2023, the Non-Habitual Resident (NHR) regime granted tax advantages to new residents with foreign income.
 While closed to new applications, existing beneficiaries retain their status for the remainder of the approved period.
-Since 2024, the Tax Incentive for Scientific Research and Innovation (IFICI) applies to highly qualified professionals working in research or innovation sectors, though it does not extend to pensions.
+Since 2024, the Tax Incentive for Scientific Research and Innovation (IFICI) has applied to certain highly qualified professionals working in research or innovation-related sectors, though it does not extend to pensions.

 Visas and Residency in Portugal